Sertesz-OTF/OTF-Back-End-Test/README.md

 5. Now you can test the app through the React app

 ## Test Back-End
-Once started, you can test the server with a GET request with `http://localhost:8080/` and the response will be the array of registers in the Hubspot Database
+Once started, you can test the server with a GET request to `http://localhost:8080/` and the response will be the array of registers in the Hubspot Database